Trump says he will impose 'secondary' tariffs on Venezuela as punishment for criminals - UPI.com

 West Texas Intermediate crude oil May futures were up 98 cents to $69.25 barrel.

+During his first term in the White House, Trump led a failed maximum pressure campaign of escalating sanctions and political pressure to unseat Maduro after the authoritarian leader's re-election was deemed illegitimate in late 2018.

+Since his return to Washington on Jan.
+20, Trump has again focused on Venezuela, blaming it and the Maduro regime of sending violent migrants into the United States.

-He posted on Truth Social: "President Donald J. Trump announced today that the United States of America will be putting what is known as a Secondary Tariff on the Country of Venezuela, for numerous reasons, including the fact that Venezuela has purposefully and deceitfully sent to the United States, undercover, tens of thousands of high level, and other, criminals, many of whom are murderers and people of a very violent nature.
-Among the gangs they sent to the United States, is Tren de Aragua, which has been given the designation of 'Foreign Terrorist Organization.'"
+In a statement on his Truth Social platform, Trump said the secondary tariffs were being imposed "for numerous reasons, including the fact that Venezuela has purposefully and deceitfully sent to the United States, undercover, tens of thousands of high level, and other, criminals, many of whom are murders and people of a very violent nature."

-Also in the post, the president also said Venezuela "has been very hostile to the United States and the Freedoms which we espouse."
+He added that Venezuela has also been "very hostile to the United States and the freedoms which we espouse."

-"Therefore, any Country that purchases Oil and/or Gas from Venezuela will be forced to pay a Tariff of 25% to the United States on any Trade they do with our Country," he wrote.
-"All documentation will be signed and registered, and the Tariff will take place on April 2nd, 2025, LIBERATION DAY IN AMERICA."
+Venezuela's foreign ministry rejected the secondary tariffs as "arbitrary, illegal and desperate."

+"For years, the fascist right, repudiated by the Venezuelan people. has promoted economic sanctions with the illusion of surrendering Venezuela.
+They have failed.
+They have failed because Venezuela is a sovereign country, because its people have resisted with dignity and because the world no longer submits to any scheme of economic dictatorship," the ministry said in a statement.

+"The policy of maximum pressure has failed in Venezuela and in the world."

-Trump invoked the Alien Enemies Act of 1798 to depart Tren de Aragua members.
+Trump invoked the Alien Enemies Act of 1798 to deport Tren de Aragua members.
 A district judge on Monday declined to block his restraining order.

 Oil exports